 Jackie Hagan: This Is Not A Safe Space

-Benefit cuts are hitting disabled people the hardest.
-Half of people in poverty are disabled or live with a disabled person.
-The future looks grim, so how can we get people to sit up, listen and care and not keel over with empathy-fatigue?
+Austerity isn’t over and the future looks grim, so how can we get people to sit up, listen and not keel over with empathy-fatigue?

-Award-winning poet and theatre maker Jackie Hagan’s way has been to make a new solo show that features the real voices of proper skint disabled people she knows.
-Jackie has conducted interviews with people from all over the country living on the fringes and the spaces in between.
-These are not sob stories - they are well rounded lives full of the spiky humour and the complicated weirdness of being human.
+Jackie has interviewed 80 people disabled by society, and the show features their real voices.
+These are not sob stories - they are well-rounded lives full of the spiky humour and pride in who they are and where they come from.
 Jackie weaves these narratives together with poetry and anecdotes, celebrating the weird, the wonky, the unruly, and the resilient.

 Skelmersdale native Jackie Hagan is a Lancashire favourite.
 She has previously wowed local audiences with appearances at the Morecambe Fringe and at Hear Me Roar festival.